oyama/pico-midi-looper-ble/docs/architecture.md

 - `BUTTON_EVENT_LONG_HOLD_RELEASE`
 - `BUTTON_EVENT_VERY_LONG_HOLD_RELEASE`

-These events are interpreted by the looper (in `main.c`) depending on its current state:
+These events are interpreted by the looper (in `src/main.c`) depending on its current state:

 - **Click**: Starts recording, and toggles a note at the quantized step.
-- **Hold release(≥ 0.5 s)**: Switches to the next track.
+- **Hold-release(≥ 0.5 s)**: Switches to the next track.
-- **Long hold release (≥2 s)**: Enters Tap-tempo mode from Playing.
+- **Long-hold-release (≥2 s)**: Enters Tap-tempo mode from Playing.
 Inside Tap-tempo a ≥0.5 s hold-release confirms the BPM and returns to Playing.
-- **Very long hold release (≥5 s)**: Enters Clear-track mode from Playing.
-After deleting a tracks, return to Playing.
+- **Very-long-hold-release (≥5 s)**: Enters Clear-track mode from Playing.
+After deleting the tracks, return to Playing.

 ## Track Structure